 In 2019, the Southside Chiques gang consisted of approximately 171 members.
 Collectively the gang had been arrested 3,458 times.
 That’s an average of 20 arrests per gang member.
-One gang member had been arrested 76 times.
+Authorities had arrested one gang member 76 times.

 Let’s pause there.
 Seventy-six arrests.
 That’s not petty theft and graffiti.
 Obviously that’s chronic criminal behavior and repeated disregard for the law.